Ham and Cheese Sliders

 YES!
 Like many of our freezer meals, Ham & Cheese Sliders work wonderfully to prep ahead and freeze.

-I almost always do this when I’m making them.
-I mean, if I’m already getting the dishes out and doing the work for one batch, why not just double them!
-After making the sandwiches and covering them in the glaze, do not bake.
-Then, wrap the casserole dish tightly with plastic wrap or foil or place them in an airtight container before freezing.
+After assembling the sandwiches and covering them in the glaze, do not bake.
+Wrap the casserole dish tightly with plastic wrap or foil or place them in an airtight container before freezing.
 (Here are a few freezer dishes we use and recommend.)

 More Slider Recipes